Salesforce Lookup

 SELECT <field1 name>, <field2 name> FROM <object name> WHERE <field3 name> <operator> <expression>

 The SELECT statement can include SOQL aggregate functions.
-The expression can include record functions and time functions from the StreamSets expression language.
+The expression can include record functions and time functions from the IBM StreamSets expression language.

 For example, to use the account number field in the record to look up the account name field in the Salesforce Account object, use the following query: